 Psychopathy is the best-kept secret.

-It’s a wildly popular subject, and it has been for a while.
-Psychopathic characters pop up everywhere.
-They’re portrayed in movies and on TV.
+Yet it’s also a wildly popular subject that intrigues a lot of people, and has been for a while.
+Psychopathic characters pop up everywhere in movies and on TV.
 Best-selling books are written about them.
 In reams of articles, we hear about psychopaths as serial killers, CEOs and those who work on Wall Street and in government.

 But at the same time, we hear close to nothing about psychopaths in personal, one-on-one relationships.
 We don’t hear that they’re everywhere we are, or that we run the risk of getting involved with one.